James D. Spaniolo, J.D., President

 In addition, many of U.T.
 Arlington's academic departments and schools have received national accreditation from specific agencies.
 These accreditations are detailed under the individual listings for departments and schools in this catalog.

 The government of U.T.
-Arlington is vested in a nine-member Board of Regents of The University of Texas System, nominated by the governor and approved by the Senate.
+Arlington is vested in a ten-member Board of Regents of The University of Texas System, nominated by the governor and approved by the Senate.
 The Office of the Chancellor is the chief administrative office of The University of Texas System and is located in Austin.
 The chief administrative officer of U.T.
 Arlington is the president, under authority of the Office of the Chancellor of the U.T.
 System and the Board of Regents.
 A complete statement of the authority and duties of the Regents and of the several officers, together with an account of the organization of the system, is published in the Rules and Regulations of the Board of Regents of The University of Texas System.

 The University of Texas at Arlington complies with the Equal Pay Act of 1963, Titles VI and VII of the Civil Rights Act of 1964, Executive Order 11246, the Age Discrimination in Employment Act of 1967, Title IX of the Educational Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, 1990, the Vietnam Era Veterans Readjustment Act of 1974 and the Rules and Regulations of the Board of Regents of The University of Texas System.